 The Six-Month Full-Time Culinary Course

 Under the guidance of the Chef/Instructor you will learn the fundamentals of classic French cooking and apply them to modern tastes and trends.
 The Course covers both savory dishes and desserts and includes training in valuable trades such as butchery, cheese making and preserving.
-You will cook using organic, minimally processed ingredients that have been produced or raised in the most sustainable manner possible.
+You will cook using best quality, minimally processed ingredients that have been produced or raised in the most sustainable manner possible.
 At Tante Marie’s Cooking School in San Francisco we work closely with top local suppliers to stock our kitchens with the best seasonal and sustainable produce.

-Although the kitchens and equipment of Tante Marie’s are suitable for the accomplished home cook, you will learn how to think and work as a member of a team in a professional environment.
-With a class size of no more than 15 students, you will have access to the tools and individual attention you need to successfully embark on your professional culinary career.
+Although the kitchens and equipment of Tante Marie’s are suitable for the accomplished home cook, you will learn how to think and work as a member of a team in a working environment.
+With a class size of no more than 15 students, you will have access to the tools and individual attention you need to successfully embark on your culinary career.
 You will graduate with the knowledge and skills on which to build a successful career and a strong confidence in your own abilities.

 The 22-week Culinary Course runs twice a year, starting in either early Spring or Autumn.
 Classes meet five days a week, Monday through Friday, from 10 a.m. to 4 p.m.